Litene/PortfolioTutorial/README.md

 ### General writing/presentation tips
 * Vary sentence lengths
 * Avoid big chunks of text
-* Keep it relevant and the subject
+* Keep it relevant and on the subject
 * Mark relevant keywords in bold or underlined
 * Vary the material text, images, media (gif or video)
 * Use technical terms and keywords